EXCLUSIVE-US cancels talks with Taliban over U-turn on girls' education | Education

 Also up for discussion were a humanitarian exchange facility to free up cash and hundreds of millions of dollars of funding currently held in a World Bank Trust Fund that is earmarked for Afghanistan's education sector, according to the three sources.
 They declined to be named because they were not authorised to speak with the media.

 "The Qatari jet that was meant to collect Muttaqi's delegation in Kabul has not turned up," said a diplomatic source, referring to Acting Foreign Minister Amir Khan Muttaqi.
-Qatar's foreign ministry did not immediately respond to a request for comment.
+The Qatari government's communications office did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)